 The Reserve Bank of India has been working to introduce adjustments to control digital payments and safeguard end-user interests.
 Since some illegal FinTech platforms collect enormous volumes of client data, including highly sensitive financial and personal data, the RBI expressed concerns about potential customer data privacy violations by such firms.
 This is the reason RBI has taken a firm stance on the protection of customer privacy and data protection in its guidelines on digital lending.

 Kinara Capital, an RBI Registered last-mile lending firm for MSMEs support and value RBI’s move towards protecting borrowers.
 With the myKinara App, Kinara has consumerised their technology to give MSMEs immediate access to funding, while keeping their clients’ security as their top priority.
 Kinara’s business loans empowered numerous MSME entrepreneurs to realise their dream and take their business to new heights.
-To learn more, check the official page of Kinara Capital or give us a missed call at 080-68264454.
+Also, we have a dedicated customer support team available between Monday – Friday (9.30 AM – 6.00 PM) at our toll free number 1800-103-2683 for any questions or assistance.
+This ensures that entrepreneurs can get the help they need throughout the loan process.